guglera/guglera/README.md

 - 👋 Hi!
 I'm Anton Gugler
 - 👀 I'm a junior software engineer, based out of Innsbruck, Austria.
   I have worked as a logistics expert in the past and got into software developing since 2019.
-- 🌱 I’m currently attending the MCI Buissness school in Innsbruck and working on my bachelor degree in software engineering.
+- 🌱 I have attended the MCI Buisness school in Innsbruck and got a bachelor degree in software engineering.
 - 🤓 I'm a fast learner and always interested in learning new skills.